Michael Jordan Leading $26 Million Investment in Esports Group aXiomatic Gaming

 Also, Los Angeles Lakers legend and Dodgers minority owner Magic Johnson has invested in aXiomatic.

-In addition to being arguably the greatest basketball player of all time stemming from a Hall of Fame career with the Chicago Bulls and Wizards, Jordan is the owner of the Charlotte Hornets.
+In addition to being arguably the greatest basketball player of all time after a Hall of Fame career with the Chicago Bulls and Wizards, Jordan is the owner of the Charlotte Hornets.

 Early Panic Meter for NBA's Disappointing Starts